School of Engineering and Computer Science

 Baylor University’s Student Section of the Society of Women Engineers is open to all engineering and computer science students, both male and female.
 The goals of the section are:

-- to provide education about the challenges facing female engineers,
+- to provide education about the challenges facing female engineers

-- to create a sense of identity and community,
+- to create a sense of identity and community

-- to provide resources for women engineers, and
+- to provide resources for women engineers

-- to enhance leadership and professional skills.
+- to enhance leadership and professional skills

 These goals are achieved through mentoring relationships, presentations, field trips, and other activities.